c20d-us/Gnimu-Monitor/README.md

 A macOS/iOS app for monitoring real-time output from a [Gnimu](https://github.com/c20d-us/Gnimu) open-source RaceBox Mini emulator.
 Gnimu streams GNSS+IMU telemetry over BLE (Bluetooth Low Energy) using the published RaceBox BLE protocol, and I built this app to validate Gnimu functionality.
 I've not tested with an actual RaceBox device, but it should work exactly the same when paired with a RaceBox Mini, Mini S, or Micro.

+> [!IMPORTANT]
+> **Unofficial project.** This is an independent, educational, and non-commercial implementation.
+It is **not affiliated with, endorsed by, or supported by RaceBox.** "RaceBox" and related marks belong to their respective owner.
+Use this code for learning and personal purposes only, and at your own risk.
+Do not use this code for any commercial or fraudulent purpose.

 The macOS and iPad version features a single monitor window with a live map showing current location on the left, and a data panel on the right that provides a view of real-time data streaming from the GNSS+IMU device.

 The iPhone version has three swipe-able panes - a live map panel, a streaming data panel, and a real-time g-force gauge panel.
 Each panel has a glancebox at the top that shows ground speed in the middle, with battery level, satellite lock count, GNSS fix status, and [pDOP](https://en.wikipedia.org/wiki/Dilution_of_precision) in the four corners.